What You Need to Know

 Test Pile Fabrication

-Crews are fabricating test piles and load test frames for the upcoming pile load testing program, which supports the design of the bridge’s main span.
+- Crews fabricated test piles and load test frames for the pile load testing program, which supports the design of the bridge’s main span.

-Each test pile is built piece by piece, with the finished piles measuring 8 feet wide and over 200 feet long.
+- Each test pile was built piece by piece, with the finished piles measuring 8 feet wide and over 200 feet long.

 Bridge Alignment